The Presidential Race: Profiling Liam Donohoe (Grassroots) - Honi Soit

 Quiz score: 68%

 SRC presidential candidate Liam Donohoe has been hailed as this year’s uniter of the broad left on campus.
-A self proclaimed “mediocre” debater, ex editor of this most iconic of “left” student newspapers, student politics progressive hack and 2017 member of the General Executive under Imogen Grant’s 2017 predominantly Switch-run Student Representative Council.
+A self proclaimed “mediocre” debater, ex-editor of this most iconic of “left” student newspapers, student politics progressive hack and 2017 member of the General Executive under Isabella Brook’s presidency.
 The reality of that unification, however, appears to be one of pragmatic opposition to the Liberals rather than ideological support for Donohoe’s cause.

 In a two-fold race perhaps more polarised than many in recent memory, the support of centre and centre left factions Unity (Labor Right) and NLS, who were evidently devoid of a suitable candidate, have appeared at a good time for Donohoe.
 In their lack of candidate, Donohoe has found an opportunity.
 But the factions continue to work disparately, with the ideology of Grassroots, what Donohoe deems “the left” and Switch, the “centre left” being the only exception to this factional separation.
 Notably, the Labor factions played no role in the development of Donohoe’s policies.